 New Haven is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
-With a population of 130,322 people and 31 constituent neighborhoods, New Haven is the second largest community in Connecticut.
+With a population of 135,081 people and 32 constituent neighborhoods, New Haven is the third largest community in Connecticut.
 Much of the housing stock in New Haven was built prior to World War II, making it one of the older and more historic cities in the country.

 New Haven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Many people in New Haven take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among New Haven citizens for affordable transportation.

 New Haven is an extremely ethnically-diverse city.
 The people who call New Haven home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of New Haven residents report their race to be White, followed by Black or African-American.
+The greatest number of New Haven residents report their race to be Black or African-American, followed by White.
 New Haven also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.99% of the city’s residents.
-Important ancestries of people in New Haven include Irish, German, English, and Polish.
+People of Hispanic or Latino origin account for 30.33% of the city’s residents.
+Important ancestries of people in New Haven include Italian, Irish, German, English, and Polish.

 The most common language spoken in New Haven is English.
 Other important languages spoken here include Spanish and Chinese.